Collect Windows metrics and logs with Splunk App for Infrastructure

-Use the script to install and configure data collection agents on a host from which you want to collect metrics and log data.
+Use the easy install script to install and configure data collection agents on a host from which you want to collect metrics and log data.
 You can forward metrics and log data to the Splunk App for Infrastructure (SAI) for performance monitoring and to investigate your infrastructure.

 When you have set up the data collection agent on your host system and validated new entities are connected, you can start monitoring your infrastructure.
 Hosts you are monitoring are called entities.
 Go to the Investigate page to monitor your entities in the Infrastructure Overview or List View.
 You can group your entities to monitor them more easily, and drilldown to the Analysis Workspace to further analyze your infrastructure.